 Zeroflame Fire Retardant Treatment is a water based, clear solution that soaks into wood to leave the appearance of the timber virtually unchanged.
-Applied by brush, roller, spray, dip or vacuum method it achieves Euroclass B (BS Class 0) Fire Propagation and Spread of Flame fire protection on solid timbers.
-Zeroflame Fire Retardant Treatment can be used inside or out and the fire protection remains effective for the lifetime of the wood surface.
+Applied by brush, roller, spray, or immersion it achieves Euroclass B s2 d0 (replaces UK Classes ‘0’ and ‘1’ BS 476 Part 6/7*) on solid timbers.
+Zeroflame Fire Retardant Treatment can be used inside or out and the fire retardant properties will remain active for the lifetime of the substrate.

 Zeroflame Fire Retardant Treatment soaks into the woods surface, without leaving a clear glaze on top like a varnish.
 It then dries with virtually no evidence of the wood ever been treated, allowing you to keep the woods natural beauty.
-Zeroflame Treatment does not require over coating however it can be over coated for decoration and/or protection if desired (care should be taken that the fire retardant properties are not compromised).
+Zeroflame Treatment does not require over coating, however it can be over coated with waterborne, non-flammable stains, varnishes and paints for decoration and/or protection if desired (care should be taken that the fire retardant properties are not compromised).

 Zeroflame's Fire Resistant Products

-Find out more about other fire retardant paints, varnishes and intumescent coatings from Zeroflame here, all available at Rawlins Paints.
+Find out more about other fire retardant paints and intumescent coatings from Zeroflame here, all available at Rawlins Paints.

-- Protects internal & external timber to Euroclass B (BS Class 0)
+- Protects internal & external timber to Euroclass B (replaces BS Class 0 / 1*)

-- Can be applied with a brush, roller, spray, dip or vacuum treatment.
+- Can be applied by brush, roller, spray, or immersion

 - Tested and approved to various standards

-- Can be overcoated with certiain varnishes, stains and paints.
+- Can be overcoated with waterborne, non-flammable varnishes, stains and paints

 Zeroflame Fire Retardant Treatment Advantages